GrognardsFromHell/OpenTemple.Native/README.md

 Since the background art for all maps in ToEE is stored in JPEG images, this has great performance benefits for us.
 *License: BSD*

+[Modern C++ Wrappers Around Windows Registry C API](https://github.com/GiovanniDicanio/WinReg) is used to lessen the burden of accessing the Windows Registry.
+*License: MIT*

+[stb_image](https://github.com/nothings/stb) is used for certain image decoding tasks (primarily TGA).
+*License: public domain*